AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/manual-display-and-tracking.md

 # Manual display and tracking of push notification

 This document describes how to manually build, display and track push notifications from Adobe Journey Optimizer using the AEPMessaging extension.
-We highly recommend to use the [automatic display and tracking](./automatic-handling-and-tracking.md) method unless you have a specific requirement to manually build, display, and track push notifications.
+You should use the [automatic display and tracking](./automatic-handling-and-tracking.md) method unless you have a specific requirement to manually build, display, and track push notifications.

 ## Pre-requisites